nevillegrech/gigahorse-toolchain/Tuning.md

 ### Disabling inlining of small functions

 By default, the gigahorse pipeline contains a stage inlining small functions, in order to produce a more high-level IR for subsequent client analyses.
-The inlining stage can be disabled using the `--disable_inline` flag.
+The inlining stage can be enabled using the `--extra_inline` flag.